adambraimbridge/origami-service/README.md

   - `region/REGION`: The region to use in logging and reporting for the application.
 Defaults to `'EU'`
   - `requestLogFormat`: The [Morgan] log format to output request logs in.
 If set to `null`, request logs will not be output.
 Defaults to `'combined'`
   - `sentryDsn/SENTRY_DSN`: The [Sentry] DSN to send errors to.
 If set to `null`, errors will not be sent to Sentry.
 Defaults to `null`.
 The `SENTRY_DSN` environment variable is aliased as `RAVEN_URL`
-  - `start`: Whether to automatically start the application.
-Defaults to `true`

 ### `origamiService.middleware.notFound( [message] )`